Skip to main content

 Get the app on iOS and Android

-Home→Tools→Trustee Checklist→Delaware
+Home→Tools→Trustee Duties Checklist→Delaware

-What Are My Duties as Trustee in Delaware?
+What Does a Trustee Do in Delaware?

 Step-by-step guide for administering a trust after the grantor passes away.
 Answer a few questions to get a personalized checklist for your situation.